Internship abroad courses

 - The student must submit a copy of her/his internship contract when applying to have the internship approved.
 Internship contract example (PDF 14 KB).

 - The intern must have insurance covering travels and the internship period (provided by the intern herself or the employer).

-At the end of the internship period the internship contact person must complete the evaluation form - soon to be published.
+At the end of the internship period the internship and company contact person must complete the evaluation form.
 This form must be submitted through Wiseflow together with the course report, as appendix material.

 General rules applying to the internship

 - The course report and company evaluation are to be handed in the semester following the internship, and in the last semester of the student's degree (bachelor or master).

 - The internship you take as part of the INTERN-A-B and INTERN-A-M courses can not be combined with an internship taken as part of NHH's Innovation School, Gründerskolen, Sosialt entrepenørskap and other similar programmes.

 - CEMS internships can be approved for the INTERN-A-M course, if they are of sufficient length.